RandomStudent0/CSCI4320_GroupProject/README.md

 ```

-** How to run the .apk file**
+**How to run the apk file**
 ```
 Note: You need the ALL of the files from this android studio branch for the .apk to work on nox player.
 To reach the .apk file: YourCurrentPath\app\build\outputs\apk\debug Now you should be able to drag that .apk file into nox player and run it.
-Remember to rotate your screen on nox player.
+Remember to rotate your screen to portrait mode on nox player.
 ```

 **How to add files to Android Studio**